icegoat9/ssp8ee/DEVNOTES.md

 The example with clearly repeating code snippets encodes to something that decodes as binary data, again suggesting some compression routine has been run that looks for common multi-character substrings and replaces them with some token.
 You can also see why, as the code with many copies of cls(1) is barely larger than the smaller code.

 One more intriguing hint before I take a break for now.
 If I b64 decode the string `AHB4YQASABE3H-8G20esu1w=`, I get binary data but with the text string PXA near the beginning.
-I recall that PX8 and PX9 were sample lightweight compression libraries [published by Zep on the BBS](https://www.lexaloffle.com/bbs/?tid=34058), so I'll speculate that PXA is a next-gen version used to compress data for the @URL format and I'm seeing a header that signals to the decoder that it's been used.
+I recall that PX8 and PX9 were sample lightweight compression libraries [published by Zep on the BBS](https://www.lexaloffle.com/bbs/?tid=34058), so I'll speculate that PXA is a next-gen version used to compress data for the @URL format and this is a header that tells the decoder built in to PICO8 Edu what compression is used?

-In particular, the first few output values in the b64-decoded version of `cls(1)cls(1)cls(1)` are `239,191,129,112,120,97,239,191,189,18,239,191,189,...` (followed by more values)`, and 112,120,97 is the string "PXA".
+In particular, the first few output values in the b64-decoded version of `cls(1)cls(1)cls(1)` are `239,191,129,112,120,97,239,191,189,18,239,191,189,...`, and 112,120,97 is the string "PXA".
 So perhaps 239,191,129 indicates separators on a header, "PXA" is the compression method, and the standalone number "18" is a version (or length, or some other config value)?
 I could also just ask @zep and see if he wants to share, but this has been a fun diversion for now.

 ### Compression is Optional